Prostitution and Human Trafficking Charges

 There is a specific statute that prohibits prostitution and human trafficking charges when the victim is a minor.

 The penalties can vary from a 10-year felony (if there was no injury) to life in prison (if the violation involved kidnapping, rape, death, or the attempt to commit any of those offenses)

 There is no need for the victim to testify in prosecutions under the new human trafficking laws.
 The statute of limitations is 25 years – meaning that a person who commits a human trafficking offense can be prosecuted for that offense for 25 years afterward.
 If the offense is punishable by life in prison, then there is no time limit when the charges can be filed.

 Michigan law has changed relative to prostitution.
 A person who engages the services of another for prostitution or lewdness that is not his or her spouse, by payment of money or other forms of consideration is guilty of a 93-day misdemeanor, with punishments increasing for second or subsequent offenses.
 If the person being engaged for the services is less than 18 years old, the punishment is a 5-year felony.
 Before the amendments, only a man could be charged in engaging the services of a woman other than his wife.

 The law requires a presumption that a person under 18 years of age for certain prostitution offenses was coerced or forced into committing the offense.

-Conviction of engaging or offering to engage the services of a minor for prostitution requires registration on the Sex Offender Registry.
+A conviction for engaging or offering to engage a minor’s services for prostitution requires registration on the Sex Offender Registry.